-Head tracking provides precise detection and measurement of the frontal area and sides of a subject’s face and head in real-time.
+Head tracking involves the real-time precise detection and measurement of the front and sides of a person’s face and head.

-The fully automatic, camera-based technology of Seeing Machines returns a comprehensive model of the face that includes the coordinates of all facial features, their current state and their rate of change.
+Seeing Machines’ fully automatic, camera-based technology creates a comprehensive model of the driver’s face that includes the coordinates of all facial features, their current state, and their rate of change.
 It also accurately measures the driver’s eyelid aperture and blink rate.

-Eye gaze tracking is the measurement of where a person is looking.
-By directing a safe, invisible light source at a subject’s eye and then using a special camera to track the glint, we can interpret precisely where or what the subject is looking at.
+Gaze tracking monitors in real time where a person is looking.
+Using a safe, invisible light source aimed at the eye, and a special camera to track the glint, we can interpret precisely what the person is looking at.